 Von Heyl was born in Bonn, Germany and began her career in Dusseldorf and Cologne where she belonged to a group dominated by the painters Martin Kippenberger, Sigmar Polke, and Albert Oehlen.
-Unlike them, von Heyl believes in the ability of paintings to elicit a transformative aesthetic experience for the viewer.
-She wants to slow viewers down and trap their gaze.
+Unlike them, von Heyl believed in the ability of paintings to elicit a transformative aesthetic experience for the viewer.
+She wanted to slow viewers down and trap their gaze.
 “It’s not about mystifying anything; it’s about lengthening the time of pleasure.
 Or torture.”

 In 1985, von Heyl moved to New York and garnered recognition for her optical abstract paintings.
 In the late 1990s, she participated in a succession of solo shows there.
-Her willingness to try different styles has allowed her work to grow in complexity and resolution.
+Her willingness to try different styles allowed her work to grow in complexity and resolution.